Edit

 Use the Windows App SDK to connect your Windows app to on-device language models, including Phi Silica, our most powerful NPU-tuned local language model yet.

-Windows App SDK 1.6 Experimental 2 will ship with several Artificial Intelligence (AI) APIs for accessing these models to enable local processing and generation of chat, math solving, code generation, reasoning over text, and more.
+The Windows App SDK will ship with several Artificial Intelligence (AI) APIs to access these models and provide local processing and generation of chat, math solving, code generation, reasoning over text, and more.

 Important